qutip/QuantumToolbox.jl/docs/src/users_guide/states_and_operators.md

 ket = normalize(basis(5, 0) + basis(5, 1))
 ```

 where we have used the `normalize` function again to normalize the state.
-Apply the number opeartor again:
+Apply the number operator again:

 ```@example states_and_operators
 n * ket